Eritrea: Media freedom

-In its 2017 Press Freedom Index, Reporters Without Borders ranked the media environment in Eritrea at the bottom of a list of 180 countries.
+Eritrea lacks media freedom as all independent media have been banned since September 2001.
+No foreign or national media are authorised to operate in the country.
+All media outlets in Eritrea are from the Ministry of Information, a government source.
+The state-owned news agency censors news about external events.
+In 2025 Press Freedom Index, Reporters Without Borders, rated Eritrea at the lowest of 180 countries.
+Eritrea also received the last place in 2007, 2008, 2009, 2010, 2012, 2013, 2014, 2015, 2016, 2021 and 2024.
 According to the BBC, "Eritrea is the only African country to have no privately owned news media", and Reporters Without Borders said of the public media, "[They] do nothing but relay the regime's belligerent and ultra-nationalist discourse...
 Not a single [foreign correspondent] now lives in Asmara."
-The state-owned news agency censors news about external events.
-Independent media have been banned since 2001.
-The Eritrean authorities had reportedly imprisoned the fourth highest number of journalists after Turkey, China, and Egypt.
+In December 2024, the committee to Protect Journalists found to Eritrea to be the worst jailer of journalists in Sub-Africa, keeping 16 journalists in prison without trial.